EWTekwa/GAPP/readme.txt

  To work through 06:
  - 06a_format-for-crabs.py
- 	Takes our custom NCBI output and reformats the header to be read in properly by CRABS
+ 	Takes our custom NCBI output and reformats the header to be read in properly by CRABS The header of NCBI output has decimals in the accession number, this removes them.
+ 	output: [date]_[fastaname]_crabs-ready.fasta

  - 06b_crabs_mitofish-custom-ncbi_pcr.sh
  	Prepares taxonomy